 The Lyric Hammersmith Theatre education department are committed to deepening and nurturing young people's understanding of theatre and the arts.
 We aim to raise the cultural aspirations of all young people and make theatre accessible to all.
 We work closely with teachers and students to ensure that our offer fulfils their needs and desires.
-With this in mind this education pack is designed for teachers of A-level English and Drama GCSE students and is particularly geared towards the GCSE Live Theatre review.
+With this in mind this education pack is designed for teachers of A-level English and Drama GCSE students.
+From September 2021 Tanika Gupta's A Doll's House will be a part of the Pearson Edexcel GCSE Drama set texts.
+You will find additional resources to support the study for Edexcel Component 3 Theatre Makers in Practice (Section A) on our website.

-This pack is written from a theatre maker's perspective, including photos from our rehearsal process.
-We are keen to draw your attention to the section on page 10 which outlines tensions and questions the creative team have identified within the text and which they then explore onstage in this new adaptation of A Doll's House.
+This pack is written from a theatre maker's perspective, including photos of the rehearsal room and production.
+We are keen to draw your attention to the section on page 10 which outlines tensions and questions the creative team identified within the text and which they then explored onstage.
 We hope that these provocations stimulate robust student discussion on identity, gender politics and colonialism.
-You will also find lengthy extracts from the script free to download at the back of the pack and a selection of drama exercises for use in the classroom.
+You will also find lengthy extracts from the script at the back of the pack and a selection of drama exercises for use in the classroom.